 Disability and Health Program

-Seven Goals of the Disability and Health Program
+Goals of the Disability and Health Program

 People with disabilities need health care and health programs for the same reasons anyone else does—to stay well, active, and a part of the community.
 To be healthy, people with disabilities require health care that meets their needs as a whole person, not just as a person with a disability.
 Most people with or without disabilities can stay healthy by learning about and living healthy lifestyles.
-Disability and Health: A Guide for Floridians is a tool to assist persons with disabilities to get the best health care possible.
+Disability and Health: A Guide for Floridians is a tool to assist persons with disabilities receiving the best health care possible.
 A Spanish version of the guide is also available.

 - Physical Activity& Fitness: These tips provide recommendations for how much physical activity are needed by different age groups and suggestions for ways to keep fit and physically active.
 Links to helpful websites are included.